GianMariaPandolfi/RistoranteBot/README.md

 If the chatbot cannot understand you, the answer is []

-A typical conversation it's like:
+The bot is not ready to understand everything, but it should be ready to understand a typical conversation like this:

 ```
 - Ciao